leeju-umich/Cho_Xi_Seqscope/README.md

 In this subsection, we firstly preprocess the data and run alignment with reference genome using STARsolo.
 Then  the digital expression matrix(DGE) is binned into square grids with user defined side size.

 #### Alignment
-This step is to preprocess the fastq files and to  align the data
+This step is to preprocess the fastq files and to  align the data to reference genome
 * Input
 ```
 abc_SeqScope_2nd_R1.fastq.gz: Read1 from SeqScope_2nd files